-Lockdowns, business rollbacks threatened amid surging virus

-The alarming surge in coronavirus cases in Europe and the U.S. is wiping out months of progress against the scourge on two continents, prompting new business restrictions, raising the threat of another round of large-scale lockdowns and sending a shudder through financial markets.
+Europe and US facing new round of shutdowns amid virus surge

+The resurgence and the growing clampdown sent a shudder through financial markets, and stocks slumped.

+“We must act, and now, to avoid an acute national health emergency,” German Chancellor Angela Merkel said as she announced a four-week partial lockdown starting Monday.

+French President Emmanuel Macron planned an address Wednesday night as many French doctors urged a nationwide lockdown, with 58% of the country’s intensive care units now occupied by COVID-19 patients.

+Countries such as Switzerland, Italy, Bulgaria and Greece have closed or otherwise clamped down again on bars and restaurants and imposed other restrictions such as curfews and mandatory mask-wearing.
+Both Italy and Germany set records for new infections Wednesday, with Italy reporting nearly 25,000 in a single day and Germany logging almost 15,000.

-“We are deep in the second wave,” European Commission President Ursula von der Leyen said Wednesday.
+“We are deep in the second wave,” European Commission President Ursula von der Leyen said.
 “I think that this year’s Christmas will be a different Christmas.”

-French President Emmanuel Macron was set to give a televised address as many French doctors urged another nationwide lockdown, with 58% of the country’s intensive care units now occupied by COVID-19 patients.
-Chancellor Angela Merkel pressed for a partial lockdown in Germany.

-Countries such as Switzerland, Italy, Bulgaria and Greece have closed or otherwise clamped down again on bars and restaurants and imposed other restrictions such as curfews and mandatory mask-wearing.

 In the U.S., where practically every state is seeing a rise in cases, Illinois Gov. J.B.
 Pritzker banned indoor dining and drinking in Chicago and limited the number of people gathering in one place.